 Yes, that should not be a problem and will make your move easier.
 Instead of moving your clothes to boxes and having to unpack them, they will already be where you want them.

 4. Is it worth it to pay for professional house packers when moving?

 The answer is a personal choice.
 Some people forgo hiring a moving company because they prefer to save money.
 A DIY move will certainly help to keep your expenses down.
 On the other hand, house packing is the hardest part of the move.
 It will really depend on whether your budget allows for it.

 Additional Helpful Packing and Moving Articles:

-- 33 brilliant moving tips via Buzzfeed.
+- 33 brilliant moving tips – get more packing tips for moving along with other helpful general moving advice via Buzzfeed.

 Use these additional resources to make both packing and unpacking from your move go smoothly.
 When you are well organized the stress from moving can be reduced tremendously!

 About the Author: The above Real Estate information on packing tips for moving was provided by Bill Gassett, a Nationally recognized leader in his field.
 Bill can be reached via email at firstname.lastname@example.org or by phone at 508-625-0191.
 Bill has helped people move in and out of many Metrowest towns for the last 34+ Years.